Shengyi98/Bartlett/README.md

 MVopt.m
 MVoptChi.m

+Mathematica file for the computation in Section C.2:

+DRO_Bartlett_revised.nb

 Explanation of parameters:

 ns: the list of sample size considered.
 For example, for Vstat_gamma.m, it is set as [15,30] which are the sample sizes considered in Table 1.